EMEASO23/latin102/quiz1.md

+Hi Professor, I was feeling a little rusty on this quiz so it may not be my best work.

 Section 1: Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

 1. Filiam